The Most Beautiful Fjords in Norway: 20 Stunning Places to Visit

 Where are the best fjords in Norway?

-Since the fjords are often quite hard to get to, it would take a long trip if you wanted to visit all 16 of our favourite fjords.
+Since the fjords are often quite hard to get to, it would take a long trip if you wanted to visit all 20 of our favourite fjords.
+So, if we had to pick just one area to visit, we would choose the region around Bergen.

-From Norway’s second city, you can visit get two of our favourite fjords on a day trip by boat – the Sognefjord and the Aurlansfjord – or you can take the ferry there and get Norway’s most dramatic mountain railway back again.
+From Norway’s second city, you can visit get two of our favourite fjords on a day trip by boat – the Nærøyfjord and the Aurlansfjord – or you can take the ferry there and get Norway’s most dramatic mountain railway back again.

 Why does Norway have so many fjords?

+The fjords are u-shaped valleys that were created by glaciers over millions of years.
 The glaciation took place below sea level and since Norway has a long coastline and a cold climate, hundreds of fjord developed along its coast.

 Are fjords only in Norway?

+The simple answer is no – New Zealand, Chile, Canada and Greenland all have fjords.
 The reason we associate them primarily with Norway is that fjord is a Norwegian word (of Viking origin) that has been adopted throughout the world to describe the dramatic glacial indents.

 How deep are Norway’s fjords?